Great parks don’t just have rec space. They create jobs

 In normal times, public spaces and parks meet an important need in cities, where many residents have little room for recreation and limited access to nature.
 During the pandemic, when most people were largely confined to their homes, and lockdowns limited the number of other places they could go, parks became even more essential as spaces of escape.

-“There was a major uptick in usage at many sites, some over 300%,” says Lily Weinberg, senior director of community and national initiatives at the Knight Foundation.
+“There was a major uptick in usage at many sites, some over 300%,” says Lilly Weinberg, senior director of community and national initiatives at the Knight Foundation.
 “What I think that reiterated was this is very important and essential for our communities, especially when there’s a crisis.”

 But not all public spaces are created equal.
 A new report from the Knight Foundation reveals some of the ways that design, governance, and programming can turn parks from simple outdoor spaces to indispensable community assets.